Anisotropic magnetotransport properties of the heavy-fermion superconductor CeRh$_2$As$_2$

 \subsection{Results}

-Fig. \ref{fig:RvsT}(a) shows the anisotropic resistivities $\rho_a$($T$) and $\rho_c$($T$) of CeRh$_2$As$_2$ for a current $I =$ 10 $\mu $A applied in the microstructured device along the two bar-shaped sections D$_a$ and D$_c$ i.e., along the $a$- and the $c$-axes of the tetragonal system, respectively.
-The superconducting transition, marked by a drop to the zero resistivity state, occurs at $T_c \sim$ 0.26~K in agreement with that reported through bulk thermodynamic probes \cite{Khim,Landaeta,Hafner}.
-CeRh$_2$As$_2$ shows the typical resistive behaviour of a heavy fermion system.
-The broad hump-like feature in both $\rho_a$($T$) and $\rho_c$($T$) around $\sim$ 40~K corresponds to the development of a coherent Kondo lattice.
+Figure \ref{fig:RvsT}(a) shows the anisotropic resistivities $\rho_a$($T$) and $\rho_c$($T$) of CeRh$_2$As$_2$ for a current $I =$ 10 $\mu $A applied in the microstructured device along the two bar-shaped sections $D_a$ and $D_c$ i.e., along the $a$ and the $c$ axes of the tetragonal system, respectively.
+The superconducting transition, marked by a drop to the zero resistivity state, occurs at $T_c \sim$ 0.26~K, in agreement with that reported through bulk thermodynamic probes \cite{Khim,Landaeta,Hafner}.
+The superconducting transition is sharper in $\rho_c$($T$) compared to $\rho_a$($T$).
+CeRh$_2$As$_2$ shows the typical resistive behaviour of a heavy-fermion system.
+The broad humplike feature in both $\rho_a$($T$) and $\rho_c$($T$) around $\sim$ 40~K corresponds to the development of a coherent Kondo lattice.
 As evident from Fig \ref{fig:RvsT}(a), the in-plane resistivity ($\rho_a$) is roughly three-fourths the inter-layer resistivity ($\rho_c$), implying that the transport properties of CeRh$_2$As$_2$ are weakly anisotropic.

+The inset in Fig. \ref{fig:RvsT}(a) shows resistivities $\rho_a$($T$) and $\rho_c$($T$) measured at zero-field as well as $\rho_a$($T$) measured at $\mu_0 H =$ 0.1 T. The gray arrow points to the resistance drop at $\sim$2.5~K due to the inclusion of a bismuth-rich superconducting impurity as determined by energy-dispersive x-ray spectroscopy in the $D_a$ bar.
+This resistance drop vanishes in a field as small as 0.1 T. The impurity can be seen as a light patch in scanning electron microscopy (SEM) image of Fig. \ref{fig:CeRh2As2structure}(b).
+No such impurity inclusion exists in the $D_c$ bar.

 Below the coherence temperature, $\rho_a$($T$) and $\rho_c$($T$) decrease rapidly down to $T_0 \sim$ 0.5~K. Below $T_0$, $\rho_a$($T$) shows little temperature-dependence down to the superconducting transition.
-In contrast, $\rho_c$($T$) exhibits a strong upturn and continues to increase down to the superconducting transition [see Fig. \ref{fig:RvsT}(b) and (c)].
-For $\rho_a$($T$), we define $T_0$ as the temperature where the local rate of change of $\partial \rho_a(T)/ \partial T$ is maximum as marked by arrow in Fig. \ref{fig:RvsT}(b).
-In $\rho_c$($T$), this corresponds to the local minima before the strong upturn and therefore we take it as $T_0$ for $\rho_c$($T$), as marked by arrow in Fig. \ref{fig:RvsT}(c).
+In contrast, $\rho_c$($T$) exhibits a strong upturn and continues to increase down to the superconducting transition [see Figs. \ref{fig:RvsT}(b) and \ref{fig:RvsT}(c)].
+For $\rho_a$($T$), we define $T_0$ as the temperature where $\partial ^2 \rho_a (T)/ \partial T^2$ has a local extremum as marked by an arrow in Fig. \ref{fig:RvsT}(b).
+In $\rho_c$($T$), this corresponds to the local minima before the strong upturn and therefore we take the local minimum as $T_0$ for $\rho_c$($T$), as marked by arrow in Fig. \ref{fig:RvsT}(c).